Visiting Parliamentary Fellowship

 Nissan Institute Lecture Theatre, St Antony’s College

-Public services in the age of populism: how do we fix the NHS and NHS productivity?
+How do we fix the NHS and its productivity?

 In the UK election, one domestic policy issue loomed large above everything else: the NHS.
 But when finances are tough, NHS improvement will prove a challenge unless we can improve NHS productivity.
 And despite new investment, the new government must avoid the peril of its last term in office when rising personal satisfaction with the NHS failed to translate into an appreciation that the system was on the mend.
 This seminar will go to the heart of one of the biggest domestic policy reforms, and debate where the role of the state should begin and end and where the limitations of the NHS may lie.